oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

     - When all instances are terminated, the cluster moves to `COMPLETED` state
   - ### _EMR Architecture - Storage_
     - Architected in layers
-      - Storage: file systems used by the clulster
+      - Storage: file systems used by the cluster
         - HDFS: distributes the data it stores across instances in the cluster(ephemeral)
         - EMRFS: directly access data stored in S3 as if it were a file system like HDFS
         - Local file system: EC2 locally connected disk